DanielSteele1/JobBoard/README.md

 📷 Screenshots - Everything is subject to change including this UI

-Project is in it's final stages of development - testing and finanising features for deployment.
+Project is in it's final stages of development - testing and finalising features for deployment.

 Main Page: